U.S. Entry Visa Sticker/Stamp Requirements

 Students wishing to apply for a U.S. entry visa sticker/stamp should review all the information listed on the U.S. Department of State (DOS) website prior to their visa sticker/stamp application.
 Additionally, students should plan on applying at a U.S. Embassy/Consulate in their home country, follow the instructions listed by DOS, and check visa interview appointment wait times.
 NOTE: Students cannot apply for a visa sticker/stamp from inside the U.S.

-• Due to high demand, students should secure ANY available visa interview appointment time, even post-arrival, at the nearest U.S. Embassy/Consulate abroad, in their home country [see below ‘Scheduling Visa Interview Appointment’ section for additional information].
+• Due to high demand, students should secure ANY available visa interview appointment time, even post-arrival, at the nearest U.S. Embassy/Consulate abroad in their home country [see below ‘Scheduling Visa Interview Appointment’ section for additional information].

 • NOTE: Each individual intending to enter the U.S. under F or J status, whether F-1 and F-2 or J-1 and J-2, is required to submit their own visa sticker/stamp application.